zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 ## Important considerations

 Most websites include valid information from public keys and certificates or CA bundles.
-However, the NGINX One Console accepts, but provides warnings for these use cases:
+However,the NGINX One Console accepts, but provides warnings for these use cases:

 - When the public certificate is expired
 - When the leaf certificate part of a certificate chain is expired